Skip to main content

 Campaigning

-There are not enough New Zealanders currently participating in the local government process – either by having their say on the issues that matter, by voting or standing for office.
+There are not enough New Zealanders voting in local elections.
 There are many reasons for low levels of engagement – lack of knowledge of the work councils do, a perceived low ability to influence change, lack of competition between candidates, and lack of knowledge about the candidates and their views.
 Here are some things you can do to inform yourself on the matters of the regional council and to get votes.

 • Attend a council or committee meeting.